 - 1/4 Cup Powdered Catnip (Buy catnip powder online.)

 - 1/4 Cup Neem Powder (Buy neem online)

-- 10 Drops Cedar Essential Oil (Buy cedar essential oil online)
+- 10 Drops Cedar Essential Oil (FOR DOGS ONLY) (Buy cedar essential oil online)

 - Place all ingredients in a sealed jar and shake until well blended.